Sinking Ship Entertainment

 Sinking Ship Entertainment is a Canadian-based production, distribution and interactive company specializing in kids' live-action CGI blended series.
 The company's headquarters are located in Toronto, Ontario.
 Since its founding in 2004, Sinking Ship has produced over 500 hours of content and their distribution division has sold to over 200 countries internationally.
 The company was named #1 in production on Kidscreen's Hot 50 for 2020.

 History

 Sinking Ship Entertainment was founded by Ryerson University graduates J. J. Johnson, Blair Powers, and Matt Bishop in 2004.
 The name "Sinking Ship" was chosen when Johnson and Powers were pitching a project in their final year at Ryerson and trying to convince their peers to pick up the remaining crew roles.
 A classmate warned a fellow classmate who was interested to not join the team as it'd be like joining a sinking ship.

 In September 2004, Sinking Ship Entertainment debuted their first series This is Daniel Cook..
 Cook's passion for dinosaurs inspired the creation of Dino Dan, their first live-action CGI blended series.
-The series was released in 2010 on Nick Jr. and led to the opening of the company's visual effects division.
+The series was released in 2010 on the Nick Jr. Channel and led to the opening of the company's visual effects division.